 Most vaccine-preventable diseases are caused by germs called viruses or bacteria.
 Vaccines to help prevent these diseases generally contain weakened or dead viruses or bacteria specific to the disease.

-Missouri’s immunization program is working to stop the spread of vaccine-preventable diseases by providing vaccines to children and adolescents who cannot pay for them through the Vaccines for Children Program; educating health care professionals, medical providers and the public on the importance of vaccinations; and ensuring that children who are in child care and school are adequately immunized against diseases that are harmful and sometimes deadly.2021-2022 School Year Requirements
+Missouri’s immunization program is working to stop the spread of vaccine-preventable diseases by providing vaccines to children and adolescents who are uninsured or underinsured through the Vaccines for Children Program; educating healthcare professionals, medical providers, and the public on the importance of vaccinations; and ensuring that children who are in child care and school are adequately immunized against diseases that are harmful and sometimes deadly.